Protecting the Disability Vote

 • The deadline to request an absentee ballot is the Thursday before each election at 5:00pm.

-What is In-Person Absentee Voting?
+What Is In-Person Absentee Voting?

 • In-person absentee voting begins 30 days before the election

-What is the Deadline for Returning my Absentee Ballot?
+What Is the Deadline for Returning My Absentee Ballot?

 Absentee ballots received after 8:00pm on Election Day will not be counted.